Lt. Col. Robert Edward Berry

 Robert E. Berry (Bob) of Lusby, Maryland, 101, passed away on Monday, February 3, 2020.
 He was preceded in death by his father Edward P. Berry and his mother Mary S. Sasse and brother Donald Berry and by his beloved wife Mildred in 1989.

-He is survived by Linda P. Matthew (Richard), cousin, of Exton, PA, surrogate grandchildren son Jeffrey and son Peter (Jacquelyn) and 4 surrogate great-grandchildren; Talia, Andrew, James, Ryan.
+He is survived by Linda P. Matthew (Richard), cousin, of Exton, PA, Theodore T. Price (Maureen) cousin, Portland, OR, surrogate grandchildren, son Jeffrey and son Peter (Jacquelyn) and 4 surrogate great-grandchildren; Talia, Andrew, James, Ryan.
 He is also survived by his nephew, Lee David Phillips of Newark, Delaware.

 Bob was born April 6, 1918 in Wilmington and attended schools through high school.
 He earned an Associate Degree and certification as a Funeral Home Director.
 He worked in that field several months in Philadelphia until he was drafted into the Army in 1941.